speced/bikeshed/README.md

 **InterfaceMember.member**

-Either a Const Construct or an AttributeOrOperation Production.
+Either a Const Construct or an AttributeOrOperationOrIterator Production.

 **InterfaceMember.arguments**